Enigmatis/polaris-typeorm/README.md

 #### PolarisEntityManager

-This class extends the typeorm original `EntityManager` logic - adds a relevant filters such as reality filters, data version filters and also provides a support in the soft delete mechanism.
+This class extends the typeorm original `EntityManager` logic - adds a relevant filters such as reality filters, data version filters and also supports the soft delete mechanism.
 You can access this CRUD methods in 2 ways :

 1. through the `PolarisEntityManager` class.
-2. through the original typeorm repository.
+2. through typeorm repositories.

+#### TypeORMConfig

+Through this config you should set whether you want soft delete mechanism in your repository.
+The default value of `allowSoftDelete` is true, you can set it to false by sending `allowSoftDelete` as false.